Shakespeare Masterclass

 About Shakespeare Masterclass

-Join experienced classical actor, director and tutor Mariah Gale for this fast-paced and in-depth one-day masterclass.
-This masterclass will provide you with a step-by-step approach to verse which will enable you to unlock an audition piece, a role or a rehearsal room using golden clues within the verse.
+This fast-paced and in-depth two-day masterclass will provide you with a step-by-step approach to verse which will enable you to unlock an audition piece, a role or a rehearsal room using clues within the verse.

 Who is the course for?